Trump’s trans military ban will impact thousands of people in the US armed forces

 How many trans and non-binary people are in the US military?

-Furthermore, the volume of discharges would “undermine the readiness of the military” and “create an even greater recruitment and retention crisis” according to Rachel Branaman, the executive director of the Modern Military Association of America.
+Previously, Rachel Branaman, the executive director of the Modern Military Association of America, said the volume of discharges would “undermine the readiness of the military” and “create an even greater recruitment and retention crisis”.

 “Abruptly discharging 15,000-plus service members, especially given that the military’s recruiting targets fell short by 41,000 last year, adds administrative burdens to war-fighting units, harms unit cohesion and aggravates critical skill gaps,” she told The Independent.
 “There would be a significant financial cost, as well as a loss of experience and leadership that will take possibly 20 years and billions of dollars to replace.”